DRAGNLabs/injectable-alignment-model/README.md

 # Setting up Rocket Llama

+## Environment

+Make a mamba environment with python=3.9 and pip install -r requirements.txt

 ## Setting up a Config

 To train a new model, you will first want to define a config.
 In the config folder, you can create a new config dataclass by copying train_config.yaml.
 Fill out the class parameters accordingly.
 Or, edit the parameters in train_config.yaml directly.